Changelog

 Improved

-When you import from Clockify, the window stays open after importing so you can keep reviewing and importing more entries without starting over.
+The import window stays open after importing so you can keep reviewing and importing more entries without starting over.

 Improved